-The Environmental Management Committee will implement the recommendations of the Mangere Catchment Group where they are able to do so and will promote the recommendations that require Northland Regional Council or other committee, or stakeholder endorsement.
-To facilitate this occurring, the recommendations from the Mangere Catchment Group must also be consistent with the Resource Management Act 1991, relevant National Policy Statements and Environmental Standards, the Regional Policy Statement, the Local Government Act 2002 and the Northland Regional Council's Long Term Plan.
+The Environmental Management Committee will implement the recommendations of the Waitangi Catchment Group where they are able to do so and will promote the recommendations that require Northland Regional Council or other committee, or stakeholder endorsement.
+To facilitate this occurring, the recommendations from the Waitangi Catchment Group must also be consistent with the Resource Management Act 1991, relevant National Policy Statements and Environmental Standards, the Regional Policy Statement, the Local Government Act 2002 and the Northland Regional Council's Long Term Plan.

-Establishment: The Mangere Catchment Group is established as a subcommittee of the Northland Regional Council Environmental Management Committee under the Local Government Act its members.
+Establishment: The Waitangi Catchment Group is established as a subcommittee of the Northland Regional Council Environmental Management Committee under the Local Government Act selected chair is not a regional councillor, the appointment must be confirmed by the regional council.